patrick-ve/abn-assessment/README.md

 For this assessment Nuxt 3.0.0rc-4 was used, which is a framework for Vue 3.
 Out of the box it comes with several handy features, such as Suspense, Composition API inside macro compiler, file-based routing, auto import of components and first-class TypeScript support (although not used here).
 Nuxt also has a rich set of Nuxt Modules that come in handy in certain use cases.

 For this assignment a number of composables were created, each comprising of a function that is reusable across the entire application.
+No server API middleware was used for this assignment, since it is very unlikely that ABN AMRO will use Nuxt as their API middleware solution in the nearby future.
+Therefore the API composables only live within pages or components.

-Components live inside their own folders and can be auto-imported inside pages, but will be auto transformed based on their respective folder names (i.e.: `@/components/NavBar/Header.vue` becomes `<NavBarHeader />`).
+Components live inside their own folders and can be auto-imported inside pages, but will be auto transformed based on their respective absolute folder names (i.e.: `@/components/NavBar/Header.vue` becomes `<NavBarHeader />`).

 For testing Vitest was used, which required a `vitest.config.ts` file and transforms all auto-imports so that they can be used by Vite and Vitest.
 Vitest’s approach to the testing space is similar to Vite’s approach on the bundling space: let the tool control your entire environment, top to bottom.
 Vitest is a replacement for a suite of tools: